michael-petersen/ReflexMotion/README.md

 Multinest chains are available, but the multinest code and inputs are found elsewhere: contact if interested.

+Data tables are located in processed/*heliocentric_sgr.txt for satellites, BHBs, and K Giants.

 Most notebooks are frozen as-is; please contact me if you have anything specific you are looking for.